Tarmean/tarmean.github.io/OpenRec.md

 Haskell can do vtables: We could literally pass around records of functions, or make GHC do the legwork by using type-classes.
 At a surface level these require very different styles:

 - Records of functions are just functions which we can manipulate directly
 - Type classes translate into records of functions, but are specified as types.
-This is why monad-transformer require stacks like `StateT s (WriterT r [])`, we indirectly instruct GHC to compose type-class instances
+This is why `transformers` uses types like `StateT s (WriterT r [])`, we indirectly instruct GHC to compose type-class instances

 Type-classes optimize better, but would require a lot of type-level programming to be as expressive.
 We will just use functions, ending up with a slightly weird continuation-passing-style.